itsmoagain/Situated_Insight/strategic-doc/idea-design-foundations.md

 A regenerative buyer browsing DAO dashboards later identifies this enriched bundle and initiates a support agreement with the cooperative.
 The original practice log remains locally stored and steward-owned — but it now carries recognition, traceability, and the potential for direct funding.

+### Why it Matters ###
+This is what the system makes possible:
+* Practice that’s enriched and contextualized with real climate data
+* Data that generates value without requiring extraction
+* Contributors who remain in control of how their work is used and rewarded
+* This isn’t just decentralized infrastructure — it’s a framework for climate action that respects autonomy, supports coordination, and returns value to the ground.

 &nbsp;